Having lived in Europe for 4,5 years, we finally decided to visit its heart – the capital city of Brussels.

 We had been not very eager to go there, having heard of the high crime rate and other scary news.
 But after visiting Gent and Brugge, which left a positive impression, we decided to give the capital a chance.

-Brussels has some obvious French influence – from the French language dominating the culture to the architecture reminding a bit of Paris.
+Having Dutch as a common language, this similarity between Belgium and The Netherlands ends here.
+Brussels has much more in common with the French culture – from the dominant French language to the architecture reminding a bit of Paris.

-The opulent buildings, trimmed in gold or bright with graffiti are somewhat shadowed by the abundance of street dwellers, with accompanying dirt and corresponding smells from bushes and corners.
+The opulent buildings, trimmed in gold or painted bright with graffiti are somewhat shadowed by the abundance of street dwellers, with accompanying untidiness and corresponding smells from bushes and corners.

 And how about the culinary attractions?